Motor changes to tell insurers

 What changes will your car insurer want to know about?

-If you receive a motoring conviction, are disqualified or have an accident (even if you weren’t at fault and aren’t planning to submit a claim) tell your insurer.
+If you receive a motoring conviction, are disqualified or have an accident (even if you weren’t at fault and aren’t planning to submit a claim), tell your car insurer.
 If you need to, you can check your driving record and penalty history on the Government's check driving information page.
-Also, you may need to let your insurer know if you're diagnosed with an illness that has to be reported to the DVLA.
+Also, you may need to let your car insurer know if you're diagnosed with an illness that has to be reported to the DVLA.

-It may seem obvious, but don’t forget to update your insurer if you sell your vehicle and are no longer the registered keeper.
+It may seem obvious, but don’t forget to update your car insurer if you sell your vehicle and are no longer the registered keeper.

 Will changes to your car insurance always increase your premium?